 Congressionally Directed Medical Research Programs -- Peer Reviewed Alzheimer’s Disease Research Program -- New Investigator Research Award

-- REQUIRED Pre-application Submission Deadline: September 21, 2017 (was September 6, 2017)
+- REQUIRED Pre-application Submission Deadline: September 20, 2018

-- Full Application Submission Deadline: October 5, 2017 (was September 20, 2017)
+- Full Application Submission Deadline: October 4, 2018

 Areas of Interest

-- Quality of Life: Research intended to alleviate, stabilize, or characterize the symptoms or deficits common to TBI and AD/ADRD.
-Examples of research in this Focus Area include identification and management of comorbidities and modifiable risk factors (e.g., sleep apnea, obesity), cognitive training interventions, studies of health and wellness, and behavioral interventions.
+- Quality of Life: Research intended to alleviate, stabilize, or characterize the symptoms, or deficits, common to TBI, AD, and ADRD.
+Examples of research in this Focus Area include identification and management of comorbidities and modifiable risk factors (e.g., sleep apnea, obesity), cognitive training interventions, studies of health and wellness and behavioral interventions.

-• Novel Target Identification: Basic research (non-human) directly leading to the identification of new targets for the development of existing or new investigational medicines, drugs, or agents.
+- Novel Target Identification: Basic research (non-human) directly leading to the identification of new targets for the development of existing or new investigational medicines, drugs, or agents.

-The anticipated direct costs budgeted for the entire period of performance for an FY17 PRARP NIRA will not exceed $225,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY18 PRARP NIRA will not exceed $225,000.
 The maximum period of performance is 3 years.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.